About Me

 Cindy Stodola Pomerleau

-memoirist, essayist, blogger
+essayist, memoirist, blogger

-I grew up in the tiny Jersey Shore town of Shark River Hills until I was thirteen, then moved to Northport on the north shore of Long Island.
-After earning a doctoral degree in English literature from the University of Pennsylvania, I directed an Oral History Project on Women in Medicine at the Medical College of Pennsylvania.
-After moving to West Hartford, Connecticut, I pursued an additional degree in psychology and neuroscience .
-I then spent the rest of my professional career on the research faculty of the University of Michigan Department of Psychiatry, with a particular focus on cigarette smoking and nicotine dependence in women.
+Graduating during an employment drought in the humanities and unable to pursue the career I'd spent so long preparing for, I accepted a position as Director of the Oral History Project on Women in Medicine at the Medical College of Pennsylvania and my life started down a different path.
+After moving to West Hartford, Connecticut, I pursued an additional degree in psychology and neuroscience and then spent the rest of my professional career on the research faculty of the University of Michigan Department of Psychiatry, with a particular focus on cigarette smoking and nicotine dependence in women.

 Whatever else I was doing in life, I continued to write books for adults and children, short stories, and newspaper and magazine articles.
 Having retired, I now devote full time to my "postprofessional career" of memoir- and essay-writing.
 I live in Ann Arbor, Michigan with Ovide, my husband of 57 years, and a cat named Domino who graciously allows us to share his home.
 (Truth in labeling: The cat on the header is not Domino but one of his predecessors, Tabasco.)
-We have two daughters, two sons-in-law, two grandchildren aged 21 and 16, and four grand-cats.
+We have two daughters, two sons-in-law, two grandchildren aged 22 and 17, and four grand-cats.

 Whatever else I was doing in life, I continued to write books for adults and children, short stories, and newspaper and magazine articles.
 Having retired, I now devote full time to my "postprofessional career" of memoir- and essay-writing.
 I live in Ann Arbor, Michigan with Ovide, my husband of 57 years, and a cat named Domino who graciously allows us to share his home.
 (Truth in labeling: The cat on the header is not Domino but one of his predecessors, Tabasco.)
-We have two daughters, two sons-in-law, two grandchildren aged 21 and 16, and four grand-cats.
+We have two daughters, two sons-in-law, two grandchildren aged 22 and 17, and four grand-cats.